Enkhai/wikiJuice/README.md

 # wikiJuice
-An experimental database creation project in C# based on the DotNetWikiBot API for the InformatiCS-Library desktop application.
+An experimental Wikipedia database creation project in C# based on the DotNetWikiBot API for the InformatiCS-Library desktop application.